software-tools-books/js4ds/_en/database.md

     at main (/project/src/database/separate-driver.js:16:3)
 ```

-- Because the database's `.run` method delivers results to a callback
+Whoops: the `run` method of the database delivers results to a callback;
-- Its own result is therefore `undefined`
+its own result is therefore `undefined`,
-- So there's nothing in the caller to print
+so there's nothing in the caller to print.

-- Solution: give the `get` methods a callback
+The solution is to give the `get` methods a callback of their own:

 ```js
 class Database {